joaocarmo/litten-web/src/markdown-pages/careers.md

 ## Open positions

-### English Content Reviewer
+### Translator

-We need an English content reviewer for the English content available in the web app and our mobile app.
+We need translators!
+If you speak any language at all, you're probably the right choice.

 #### Requirements

-- Native English speaker
+- Native speaker
 - Knowledge of or willing to learn version control systems (e.g., _git_)
 - Knowledge of or willing to learn data formats (e.g., _JSON_)
 - Knowledge of or willing to learn development practices (e.g., _continuous integration_)

 #### Responsibilities

-- Curate the existing English content
-- Help create and mantain future English content

-### Portuguese Content Reviewer

-We need a Portuguese content reviewer for the Portuguese content available in the web app and our mobile app.

-#### Requirements

-- Native Portuguese speaker
-- Ability to comply with the Portuguese Language Orthographic Agreement of 1990
-- Knowledge of or willing to learn version control systems (e.g., _git_)
-- Knowledge of or willing to learn data formats (e.g., _JSON_)
-- Knowledge of or willing to learn development practices (e.g., _continuous integration_)

-#### Responsibilities

-- Curate the existing Portuguese content
+- Curate the existing content, if any
-- Help create and mantain future Portuguese content
+- Help create and mantain new and future content

 ### Legal Advisor